 - Transreal Fiction, 46 Candlemaker Row, Edinburgh EH1 2QE (tel: 0131 226 6266).
 Small, independent sci-fi and fantasy bookshop.

 Edinburgh Gaming Groups

-Most universities in Edinburgh have their own clubs, as do some of the colleges and schools too.
+Several universities in Edinburgh have their own clubs.
+Some of the colleges and schools too.
 While most of the clubs accept members from outside the universities, there may be age restrictions depending on the venue and a membership fee.
 That said, there’s a lot of Edinburgh Gaming groups that have no web presence – sites like ORC are your friend here!

-- Open Roleplaying Community (ORC, of which I am a member and run the website for) is more of a community than a club.
+- Open Roleplaying Community ORC, of which I am a member and run the website for) is more of a community than a club.
 It has a cosmopolitan outlook and runs a number of games, mainly RPGs.
-We usually run games on a Saturday afternoon in a local venue and at members homes on other days.
 Membership is free, and there are no membership age restrictions.
-We’re always looking for more folk to run games.
+The ORC discord is at https://discord.gg/tUHcSeP

-- GEAS (Grand Edinburgh Adventuring Society) is the Edinburgh University club.
-They run Conpulsion every year, a large gaming convention.
+- GEAS (Grand Edinburgh Adventuring Society) is the Edinburgh University RPG club.
+They run Conpulsion every year, an RPG convention.

 - Watt Gamers.
 Heriot-Watt University’s gaming club.

 - West Calder Wargamers meet Wednesdays: 19:45 till 23:00 at 10 West End, West Calder, EH55 8EN.
 Email is firstname.lastname@example.org

 - Falkirk District Wargames Club.
 Play RPGs and boardgames as well as wargames.
 See also – https://www.facebook.com/groups/1955877781294035.

 - West Edinburgh & Lothian Boardgamers.
 Ratho-based – A group to connect boardgamers, if you are experienced or new to the hobby.